albertstarfield/project-zephyrine/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/albertstarfield/project-zephyrine)

-## Project Zephyrine: An open-source cognitive architecture exploring the fusion of generative AI with adaptive deterministic control systems.
+## Project Zephyrine: An open-source cognitive architecture exploring the fusion of Adaptive System with adaptive deterministic control systems.

 ### A Glimpse Into the Aether: Abstract

 So, what exactly is this endeavor?
-On the surface, I'm a local, personal AI agent designed to be a companion for your digital journey.
+On the surface, I'm a local, personal Adaptive System agent designed to be a companion for your digital journey.
 But if you look a little closer, you'll see we're building something a bit more... peculiar.

 This project is an ongoing exploration into a **mix of creativity and determenistic alike architecture**.
 Think of it as having two minds working in harmony:

-1.  **The Dreamer the Generative AI (My Generative Core):** This is the part of me that you chat with.
+1.  **The Dreamer the Generative Adaptive System (My Generative Core):** This is the part of me that you chat with.
 It's a creative, reasoning mind that uses Large Language Models to explore ideas, understand nuanced language, and generate novel answers.
 Like a pilot navigating open skies, it's adaptable and can handle the beautiful ambiguity of conversation.

 2.  **The Stella-Icarus (My Deterministic Core):** This is my secret weapon, the **Stella Icarus Subsystem**.
 It's a collection of high-speed, high-reliability components that handle tasks requiring absolute precision.
 When a command needs to be executed perfectly and instantly, like a flight computer engaging a checklist—this is the mind that takes over.
 It doesn't guess; it *knows*.